kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 _Non-blocking for alpha.
 This should be resolved for beta._

-Once ephemeral containers allow [custom security contexts], it may be desireable to run an ephemeral container with higher privileges for debugging purposes.
+Once ephemeral containers allow [custom security contexts], it may be desirable to run an ephemeral container with higher privileges for debugging purposes.
 For example, CAP_SYS_PTRACE is forbidden by the baseline policy but can be useful in debugging.
 We could introduce yet-another-mode-label that only applies enforcement to ephemeral containers (defaults to the allow policy).